 Many people may think that psychotropic drugs are “safe” since they are prescribed by a doctor.
 In reality, many of these drugs are addictive and can create significant health issues.

 If you need help breaking the cycle of psychotropic drug abuse, NuView Integrative Recovery Center can help.
 We feature a wide variety of programs that will give you the tools you need to find recovery.
-Our intensive outpatient and sober living programs are effective and proven to work no matter the severity of your addiction.
+Our intensive sober living programs and outpatient rehab center in Los Angeles are effective and proven to work no matter the severity of your addiction.

 Contact us for more information on personal treatment options for treating prescription drug abuse.